-With the SIV tool at hand, we now revisit our analysis of the impact of Syrian refugees on salaried employment of low-skill natives.
-We first solve the Synthetic Control problem using demeaned data between 2004-2010.4 Following step 1 of our algorithm, we create synthetic regions with outcome Y^{SC} , treatment R^{SC} and instrument Z^{SC} .
-We then debias the data by subtracting the raw data with the synthetic data, generating \tilde{Y}{it} , \tilde{R}{it} and \tilde{Z}{it} .
+With the SIV tool at hand, we now re-visit our analysis of the impact of Syrian refugees on the salaried employment of low-skill natives.
+We first solve the Synthetic Control problem using demeaned data between 2004-2010.
+Following step 1 of our algorithm, we create synthetic regions with outcome $Y^{SC}$ , treatment $R^{SC}$ , and instrument $Z^{SC}$ .
+We then debias the data by subtracting the raw data with the synthetic data, generating $\tilde{Y}{it}$ , $\tilde{R}{it}$ and $\tilde{Z}{it}$ .

-4Demeaning the individual regions is an important detail in the Turkish setting due to the large heterogeneity in development rates across regions.
-For example, Istanbul is the most developed region with the highest employment rate in the country.
+&lt;sup>4Demeaning the individual regions is an important detail in the Turkish setting due to the large heterogeneity in development rates across regions.
+For example, Istanbul is the most developed region with the highest employment rate in Turkey.
 No convex combination of other regions can match Istanbul on levels, but matching on trends is feasible.

-Before estimating the treatment effect via TSLS on the debiased data following step 2 of the algorithm, we first check the quality of the matching in the pre-period.
-As discussed in the theory section, goodness of fit is a necessary component to get consistent estimates using SIV.
+Before estimating the treatment effect via TSLS on the debiased data following step 2 of the algorithm, we first check the matching quality in the pre-period.
+As discussed in the theory section, goodness of fit is necessary to get consistent estimates using SIV.
 One way to check for goodness of fit is to plot the debiased data.
 During the training period, the debiased data should fluctuate little (if any) around zero.
 We plot the debiased wage-employment data in Figure 4a, where black dashed lines belong to the less intensely treated regions that received less than 2% of refugees compared to their native population by 2016, and the green straight lines belong to the more intensely treated regions.
-During the training period 2004-2010, the debiased data fluctuate little around zero, which implies that we were able to match well on the trends.
+During the training period 2004-2010, the debiased data fluctuate in small amounts around zero, which implies that we were able to match well on the trends.

 The second check we perform is to look at the first-stage using the debiased data.
 The matching algorithm does not enforce maintaining a first-stage.
 For intuition, consider the case when the instrument is a binary indicator, and imagine that regions with $Z_i = 1$ follow one trend, and regions with $Z_i = 0$ follow another.
-Even if there is a first-stage in the raw data, \tilde{Z} would be zero for the debiased data.
+Even if there is a first-stage in the raw data, $\tilde{Z}$ would be zero for the debiased data.
+This is why we strongly recommend checking whether the debiasing maintains the first-stage.
 We plot the first-stage estimates in Figure 4b.
-In our case, the debiased data maintains the strong first-stage.
-In a regression of \tilde{R} on \tilde{Z} while controlling for two-way fixed effects, the F-stat is 218.
+In our case, the debiased data maintains a strong first-stage.
+In a regression of $\tilde{R}$ on $\tilde{Z}$ while controlling for two-way fixed effects, the F-stat is 218.